PracticalProgramming-Team5/SmartFileManager/README.md

 | 최정필 | Team member |

 ## Requirements
-Smart Filemanager is python-based program.
+This project is python-based program.
 The main modules are as follows:
 - PyQt5
 - watchdog
 - openai